The Story of Ken-Ton Schools

 Kenmore High School (later George Washington Elementary School) before and after the 1916 expansion.

 Kenmore High School was the first high school in town, providing a secondary education for students throughout the Town of Tonawanda, including the more rural areas.
 Prior to the opening of Kenmore High School, older children in the town and village had very little opportunity to pursue a secondary education.
 Those who did had to travel to schools in the City of Tonawanda or Buffalo.
+William C. Urham was the first principal of the school.
 In 1913, Kenmore High School honored its very first graduate, Jane Towne, the sole member of the graduating Class of 1913.
 Miss Towne can be considered the very first high school graduate of the Ken-Ton School District.

 In addition to providing classroom space for high school students, the new school building replaced the old Kenmore Union School as the elementary school for children in Kenmore.
 Like its precursor, the new school also served students in Ellwood and Kenilworth.
 Enrollment at Kenmore High School increased so fast that, by 1916, a twelve-room addition had to be built onto the existing structure.
 This added two new wings to the front of the building.